:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Final Verdict

-NewAir’s cooling unit (view at Amazon) reigns as the best overall beer fridge thanks to its large interior, affordable price, and customizable settings.
-If you’re looking for an all-encompassing beverage fridge, Lanbo’s combo wine and beer fridge (view at Wayfair) has an extra wide design that earns top marks.
+NewAir’s Beverage Refrigerator and Cooler reigns as the best overall beer fridge thanks to its large interior, affordable price, and customizable settings.
+If you’re looking for an all-encompassing beverage fridge, Lanbo’s Dual Zone Beverage and Wine Refrigerator has an extra wide design that earns top marks.

 What to Look For in a Beer Fridge